History of Koreans in Boston: Institutions

 On Thanksgiving Sunday in 1953 Harvard-Yenching Institute visiting professor Dr. Doo Soo Suh and Harvard Law School PhD candidate Dr. Kwang Lim Koh established the Korean Society of Boston.
 When Suh resigned from his position, Korean students took control of the organization.

+Museum Collections

+The Peabody Essex Museum (PEM) is the oldest continuously operating museum in the United States and the first American institution to collect Korean art.
+In spring 2025, the PEM opens the Yu Kil-Chun Gallery of Korean Art and Culture a landmark installation of the museum’s remarkable Korean collection.

 Religion

 The first Korean Church of Boston held its first services on Thanksgiving Sunday, 1953.
 Rev. Daesun Park, graduate student Dr. Kwang Lim Koh, and some other Korean graduate students established the church.